How to enable agent teams in Claude Code

 - Follow-up work not included:

 This artifact is deliberately plain.
-You can convert pieces into claude skills, slash commands, hooks, or plugin packaging later.
-Start with the contract humans can read.
+You can convert pieces into skills, slash commands, hooks, or plugin packaging later.
+Start with the contract a human can read in one sitting.

 Common questions

-• Which Claude Code artifact should teams standardize first?
+Which Claude Code artifact should we standardize first?

-Standardize the smallest artifact that reviewers already touch: a CLAUDE.md note, hook checklist, or MCP permission rule.
-The point is not documentation volume; it is a shared place where scope, allowed tools, expected tests, and rollback notes are visible before generated code reaches review.
+Standardize the smallest artifact your reviewers already touch: a CLAUDE.md note, a hook checklist, or an MCP permission rule.
+The goal is not documentation volume.
+It is one shared place where scope, allowed tools, expected tests, and rollback notes are visible before generated code reaches review.

-• How do teams know the convention is working?
+How do we know the convention is actually working?

-The convention is working when reviewers can approve or reject agent output from the artifact and evidence alone.
-Track whether pull requests name the rule used, include the promised checks, and avoid replaying long sessions just to understand what changed.
+It works when reviewers can approve or reject agent output from the artifact and the evidence alone.
+Track whether pull requests name the rule they followed, include the promised checks, and let a reviewer understand the change without replaying the whole chat session.

 Further reading